Forum Gallery Shop Sponsors Directory

 Location: Driving along in my automobile

-andrew I asked Compomotive yesterday and their reply is on another post here, but basically they say no problem, the bowler they were developed for is the Nemisis which is based on the running gear of an RRS S/C. A Carbon Footprint is the mark a lump of coal makes when it's dropped on the ground.
+andrew I asked Compomotive yesterday and their reply is on another post here, but basically they say no problem, the bowler they were developed for is the Nemisis which is based on the running gear of an RRS S/C. 2020 Pangea Green 1st Edition D240 New Defender 110 is here and loving it

 Post #144498 Wed Nov 07 2007 4:39pm